The Formosan Christian Church of Dallas

 A. Finance Committee:

 a.
-Shall present the annual budge to the Executive Church Council for approval.
+Shall present the annual budge to Deacons for approval.

 b.
 Shall keep an accurate account of all money received in the name of the Church.